What is Agile Methodology?

 2. Product Owner

-Every agile team contains self-sufficient team with 5 to 9 team members and an average experience ranging from of 6 to 10 years.
+Every agile team contains self-sufficient team with 5 to 9 team members.
+The average experience of each member ranges from 6 to 10 years.
 The agile team contains 3 to 4 developers, 1 tester, 1 technical lead, 1 scrum master and 1 product owner.

 The Scrum master and Product owner are considered as a part of Team Interface, on the other hand remaining members are the part of Technical Interface.